srivaishnavi26/AgriTrust-Connect/Documentations/PHASES_README.md

 # AgriTrust Connect - Complete Project Documentation

-This document provides a complete overview of the AgriTrust Connect project, from its initial problem analysis in Phase 1 to the detailed org setup in Phase 2.
+This document provides a complete overview of the AgriTrust Connect project, from its initial problem analysis in Phase 1, the detailed org setup in Phase 2 and data modelling & relationshios in Phase 3.

 ---